-Indirect rollover.
-This is a distribution in which the funds are distributed to you, rather than to the new trustee.
+Indirect Rollover — This occurs when the funds are distributed to you, rather than to the new trustee.
+You're then responsible for moving them to a new account.
 Indirect rollovers are subject to withholding equal to 10% of the distribution amount from an IRA and 20% from other retirement plans.

-IRS 10% additional tax on early withdrawals.
-If distributions are considered to be cash withdrawals, they will be subject to a 10% additional tax on early withdrawal if they are taken before you turn 59 ½ and there are no exceptions (such as hardship withdrawals).
+IRS 10% Additional Tax on Early Withdrawals — If distributions are considered cash withdrawals and you haven't turned 59½, they'll be subject to a 10% additional tax.
+There are no exceptions (such as hardship withdrawals).

 The Mechanics of a Successful Rollover

 No matter what type of retirement plan rollover you’re trying to do, the basic methodology is about the same.
 Whatever type of rollover you’re trying to perform, be prepared to do the following:

 Step 1: Set up your new account before beginning the transfer

 If you receive the distribution from your old plan, and then go out looking for a new home for it, you'll risk mistakes that could possibly lead to tax consequences.
 Find a broker before you close your old account.